BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

 \subsection{Acknowledgements}

 All three authors were supported by the European Research Council starter grant “Categorified Donaldson--Thomas theory” No. 759967.
 BD was in addition supported by a Royal Society University Research Fellowship.
-SSM is grateful to Max Planck Institue for Mathematics for its hospitality and financial support.
+SSM was in addition supported by the Max Planck Institute for Mathematics and the Swiss National Science Foundation [no. 218340].
 We would like to thank Tasuki Kinjo and Davesh Maulik for useful and enlightening discussions.